kvarak/dnd/docs/_Classes/warlock.md

     <tr><td><hr></td></tr>
     <tr><td markdown="1" class="monster">

     ***Assimilation.***.
-The sentinel drone can spend 1 minute to completely destroy a Tiny or Small non-magical object within 5 feet and regain 2d6 hit points.
+The sentinel drone can spend 1 minute to completely destroy an adjacent Tiny or Small non-magical object and regain 2d6 hit points.

     ***Searchlight.*** The sentinel drone may begin emitting light as if casting the *light* cantrip on itself as a ***bonus action***.

-    ***Projection.*** The sentinel drone may beam images of its thoughts and memories anywhere within a 60 feet to communicate with other creatures.
+    ***Projection.*** The sentinel drone may beam images of its thoughts and memories anywhere within a 60 ft to communicate with other creatures.
 It may also cast the *minor illusion* spell at will with a save DC of 13.

     ***Immaculate Memory.*** The sentinel drone may recall a specific creature or object that it has seen or heard before with almost perfect accuracy, even among those of a similar type or appearance.